Basic AD&D Insurance

 "Act of terrorism" refers to a hostile or violent act carried out by a group of persons having political, military or territorial goals, but who are not operating on behalf of a sovereign state.
 Their purpose is to compel an act or omission by any other person or any government entity.

-War Risk Benefits — If a participant suffers a loss of life or dismemberment due to war or an act of war, whether declared or undeclared, and such loss occurs within 365 days of the covered accident, benefits are payable.
+War Risk Benefits — If a covered person suffers a covered loss of life or dismemberment due to war or an act of war, whether declared or undeclared, and such loss occurs within 365 days of the covered accident, benefits are payable.
 For more information about these benefits and any provisions, refer to the plan's certificate of coverage.

-War risk benefits do not apply if the loss occurs in the United States or in any nation in which the participant is a citizen.
+War risk benefits do not apply if the loss occurs in the United States or in any nation in which the covered person is a citizen.

 Basic AD&D Insurance will not pay benefits for death or dismemberment resulting directly or indirectly from:

-Commission or attempt to commit a felony or assault by the employee;
+- Commission or attempt to commit a felony or an assault;

-Commission of or active participation in a riot or insurrection; and
+- Commission of or active participation in a riot or insurrection;

 Only one amount, the largest to which the employee is entitled, will be payable for all losses resulting from one covered accident.